kswanjitsu/readability/README.md

 Put them in the same folder and you can call the f(x) as needed.

 The v2 readability has thorogh documentation on how and why the the scripts work.
 I just added the wrappers, re-organized and re-factored to make it compatible with newere spaCy versions.
+See original spacy_readability here: https://github.com/mholtzscher/spacy_readability